opensciencegrid/osgvo-docker-pilot/README.md

 3. Set the `OSG_SQUID_LOCATION` environment variable to the HTTP address to a valid Squid location.
 4. Optional: Pick a directory where jobs can do I/O, and map it to /tmp inside with `-v /somelocaldir:/tmp` This is only required if you do not want the I/O inside the container instance.
+5. Optional: add to the START expression with `GLIDEIN_Start_Extra`.
+This is useful to limit the pilot to only run certain jobs.

 Example invocation utilizing a grid proxy: